 For example, the marketing and product teams could work together to launch an in-app poll asking participating users what they think about a particular feature that’s in beta.
 The product team can review those responses to improve the feature as needed, while the marketing team can leverage the positive scores as social proof in marketing materials promoting the new feature to prepare for general availability (GA).

-Social sharing and engagement
+Take a tour ->Social sharing and engagement

 Marketers rely on many channels to drive the conversation around the brand, and in-app guides are a great way to inform customers about those external channels and to encourage further community engagement beyond the product.